caffeinated-nick/arduino-remote/README.md

 Ensure that the ESP13 shield is selected in the IDE, and that the port is correctly configured.

-With this setup, the TX/RX (Tranmission/Reception) of the Uno are overriden by that of the ESP13 shield, and the ESP13 will recieve power.
+With this setup, the ESP-13 will receive power, and the TX/RX (Tranmission/Reception) of the Uno are overriden by that of the shield.
 Connecting PIN 0 on the shield to G (ground) will also put the shield in receive mode, i.e. it will be prepared to receive data.

 In the Arduino IDE you should open the Serial Monitor: Tools/Serial Monitor or ctrl/cmd + shift + m.
 This monitor is where Serial.println statements can be found.
 With the Uno and shield wired up as shown above, you should be able to click "upload" (ctrl/cmd + u) to flash your program to the shield.
 (Note that uploading with nothing plugged in to the Uno's RX/TX ports will allow you to upload to the Uno itself, but **to upload to the ESP13 shield the Uno should be flashed with a blank sketch**).